Well, well, what do we have here? If it isn't me.

 After three hours of a hazy high paired with crap TV, he'd witnessed five episode's worth of an unrealistic romance develop between a poor, uneducated woman and a stupidly handsome, dirty rich heir to the crown of an undoubtedly made up country.
 During those five episodes three people had died, two more been kidnapped, one suffered amnesia, and the two lead characters been forcibly separated roughly eight times.
 Granted, his own life was at times unnecessarily eventful, but even to him it seemed excessive.
 Yet funnily, it did not hinder his drug induced craving to find out if the love interest of this dreamy prince would make it in time to stop his arranged wedding to the princess of another imaginary nation.
 It was at that crucial moment his own brother dared to wander into the room still half asleep.

 "What...the hell are you watching?" grumbled Kankuro's weary voice.

 Gaara raised his hand to shush him.
 "Shh.
 She's 'bout to ruin the wedding."

 Kankuro's face twisted into a deeply confused, disturbed expression.
-He slowly turned to look at the back of his brother's head, stared for a while, and then walked over to get a glimpse of the front.
-The redhead didn't as much as glance his way, only stared at the TV with glazed over eyes.
+He slowly turned to look at the back of his brother's head, stared for a while and then walked over to get a glimpse of the front.
+The redhead didn't as much as glance his way, only stared at the TV with glazed eyes.

 "Are you high?" he eventually asked.
 Gaara graciously blessed him with half a glance.